The ruling-party candidate strongly opposed by China wins Taiwan's presidential election

 “I hope democracy wins,” he said.
 He added that more Taiwanese were open to China’s model of governance decades ago, when the Chinese economy was growing by double digits annually, but are repulsed by the crackdown on civil liberties that has occurred under current Chinese President Xi Jinping.

-Stacy Chen, 43, said she has always voted for DPP because “Taiwan is an independent country.”
+Stacy Chen, 43, said she has always voted for the DPP, because “Taiwan is an independent country.”
 She said she wanted her son to grow up in a country that is separate from China.

-Taiwan’s election is seen as having “real and lasting influence on the geopolitical landscape,” said Gabrielle Reid, associate director with the global intelligence consultancy S-RM.
+Taiwan’s election was seen as having “real and lasting influence on the geopolitical landscape,” said Gabrielle Reid, associate director with the global intelligence consultancy S-RM.

 “The outcome of the vote will ultimately determine the nature of ties with China relative to the West and will have strong bearing on the state of play in the South China Sea,” she said.

-Close ties with key ally the U.S. will likely draw even closer under Lai’s administration.
+Close ties with the United States will likely draw even closer under Lai’s administration.

-“A continuation of the DPP into a third term will mean that the warming-up of U.S.-Taiwan ties that we saw in the last eight years will likely continue at pace under the next Lai Ching-te administration,” said Wen-Ti Sung, a fellow with the Washington, D.C.-based Atlantic Council.

 Beijing is likely to deploy a “maximum pressure campaign” to influence the new administration along military, economic and political lines, Sung told The Associated Press.